SteveEdson/bitbar-php/readme.md

 ## Installing

-Currently, BitBar thinks that any file in your plugins directory is a plugin, and tries to execute it.
+Currently, BitBar reads any file in your directory a plugin, and tries to execute it.
 To workaround this, create a hidden folder, beginning with a dot, for example `.bitbar/`.
 In this directory create or edit your `composer.json` to include the library:

 ```json